 Ground has broken for the new SLS Four Star hotel on Fifth Avenue and Columbia St. The new luxury hotel will be part of a new 660-foot skyscraper in downtown Seattle.
 The 43-story tower is scheduled to open in 2017 with a 15-story hotel consisting of 184 rooms.
 The hotel will have a full luxury spa with a pool, 15,000 square feet of meeting space, a 5,000 square-foot ballroom, a sky lounge, restaurants and fitness center.

-The Fairmont Olympic Hotel in downtown Seattle will begin a $25 million renovation of all 450 guest rooms and corridors, soft goods, hard goods and bathrooms.
+The Fairmont Olympic Hotel in downtown Seattle will began a $25 million renovation of all 450 guest rooms and corridors, soft goods, hard goods and bathrooms in December 2015.
 Completion is scheduled for early July 2016.
 The renovation will be completed floor-by-floor, utilizing buffer floors to maximize current guest experience.

 Media Contact: Casey Barks, (206) 858-3433; Casey.email@example.com.

 Pineapple Hospitality plans the 208-guest room Hotel Clare at 2nd Avenue and Virginia near the Pike Place Market in downtown Seattle.
 The project will be developed by Columbia West and is scheduled for completion in 2018.

 Phase 2 of the mixed use Stadium Place Project just north of Seattle’s CenturyLink Field will include a 282-guest room Embassy Suites Hotel.
 The project located at 255 S. King Street is being developed by American Life, Inc. and plans call for opening in 2017.